swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 re-running unnecessary steps.

-By using DVC stages to create a pipeline, you can execute all of your experiment's steps in a streamlined manner by simply running the `dvc repro` command.
-As a result, DVC makes it easy to reproduce the experiment and track the effects of changes.
+By using DVC stages to create a pipeline, you can execute all of your experiment's steps by simply running the `dvc repro` command.
+As a result, DVC will only execute stages that must be ran, making it easy to reproduce the experiment and track the effects of changes.

 In this chapter, you will learn how to:

-1. Remove custom rules from the `.gitignore` file
+1. Remove custom rules from the gitignore file
 2. Set up DVC pipeline stages:
     - Prepare
     - Train